Kat632/P3-Sims4-RealEstate-Quiz/README.md

 The image used to make the ASCII art was downloaded from [ClipArtMax](https://www.clipartmax.com/max/m2H7d3N4K9K9b1H7/).

 The program used to convert the image into ASCII art is at [Many Tools](https://manytools.org/hacker-tools/convert-images-to-ascii-art/)

+The Game Over ASCII art is from [here](https://en.rakko.tools/tools/68/).

 #### Questions